UPDATED FOR THE SECOND EDITION!

 Our Blueprint is made up of two complementary pieces:

 The Report on Coalitions presents our research findings from a combination of case study analysis and direct interviews with climate organizers and movement leaders.
 We start with a review of how various popular organizing models define the principles and components (i.e., “variables”) that lead to strong, powerful climate organizing, and identify them according to their purported necessity in successful coalition practices.
 These variables include considerations of resource-sharing, mutual accountability, strategic planning, conflict management, and internal flexibility.
-We then analyze how these variables show up in practice when looking at five recent cases of climate campaigns that we believe illustrate a breadth of outcomes and processes in MRXC climate coalitions: Illinois’ Climate and Equitable Jobs Act, the fight against the Line 3 pipeline in Minnesota, New York’s Community Leadership and Community Protection Act, the Portland Clean Energy Fund, and Washington state's I-1631 ballot initiative.
-We distill our findings into 19 recommendations that cover Building the Coalition, Ways to Work Together, Staying Aligned, and How to Keep Growing.
+We analyze how these variables show up in practice when looking at five recent cases of climate campaigns that we believe illustrate a breadth of outcomes and processes in MRXC climate coalitions: Illinois’ Climate and Equitable Jobs Act, the fight against the Line 3 pipeline in Minnesota, New York’s Community Leadership and Community Protection Act, the Portland Clean Energy Fund, and Washington state's I-1631 ballot initiative.
+We supplement these case studies with dozens of interviews, trainings, convenings, coaching sessions with coalition

-The Workbook for Coalitions takes those 19 recommendations and transforms them into specific and applicable discussion prompts for prospective and/or current coalition members to share with their collaborators.
+The Workbook for Coalitions takes those 19 recommendations and transforms them into specific and applicable discussion prompts for motivated coalition members to share with their collaborators.
 These conversation-starters dig deep into the underlying questions and processes that, based on our analysis, often make or break MRXC climate coalitions.
 By openly talking about these concepts – in the process surfacing peoples' opinions and making explicit their underlying assumptions – we believe that participants will be better prepared to structure their MRXC climate coalitions and overcome the external and internal barriers that may come their way.

 Related programming